 County building parks in Felida, East Minnehaha

 Two more neighborhood parks will be built this summer as Clark County Public Works provides additional recreation within easy walking distance of nearby residents.

 In June, County Manager Mark McCauley awarded a $934,700 contract to Robertson & Olson Construction Inc. of Camas to build Sorenson Neighborhood Park in the Felida area and Tower Crest Neighborhood Park in the East Minnehaha area.

-Construction is expected to begin in July and wrap up this fall, before the start of rainy weather.
+Construction started in July and wrap up this fall, before the start of rainy weather.

 Once construction is complete, Clark County will have built 30 parks since voters created the Greater Clark Parks District in 2005.